ZobaOkafor/alx-system_engineering-devops/0x09-web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

 # Secured and Monitored Web Infrastructure
 A Secured and Monitored Web Infrastucture is a three-server web infrastructure that is secured, monitored, and serves encrypted traffic.
 It is made up of the combination of technical and administrative measures put in place to ensure the security and reliability of a website or online service.

-# Let's look at some pecifics of the Infrastructure
+# Let's look at some specifics of the Infrastructure

 - Firewalls: Added for security to control and filter network traffic, preventing unauthorized access and mitigating potential threats.